 The State of Qatar will be the first in the GCC to enact a national level regime that specifically addresses data protection and privacy matters.
-Law No. 13 of 2016 Concerning Privacy and Protection of Personal Data (“Data Privacy Law”), aims to set minimum levels of protection for personal data within the country.
-Issued in November 2016, the Data Privacy Law takes effect from the date of publication in the Official Gazette which is expected to be next year.
+Law No. 13 of 2016 Concerning Privacy and Protection of Personal Data (“Data Privacy Law”), visit this aims to set minimum levels of protection for personal data within the country.
+Issued in November 2016, diagnosis the Data Privacy Law takes effect from the date of publication in the Official Gazette which is expected to be next year.
 The Data Privacy Law primarily applies to electronically processed information setting out guidelines for the tech sector on issues relating to marketing communications and the protection of the personal data of individuals and minors.

 Regarding individual privacy, Article 22 of the Data Privacy Law prohibits certain forms of direct electronic marketing.
 The use of ‘spam’ messaging without obtaining an individual’s prior consent or failing to offer an opt-out feature from future communications could result in fines of up to Qatari Riyals (“QR”) 1 million for violators.
 Specific restrictions also safeguard the information of minors by requiring certain policies for websites directed at children.
 Article 17 requires parent or guardian consent where a minor’s personal data is to be collected.
 Moreover, individuals have the right to give or withdraw consent at any time in relation to the processing of their personal data.
 Certain types of sensitive personal data such as criminal or medical records may also only be processed with the permission of the Ministry of Transport and Communications.